HUD Announces New Rule for Carbon Monoxide Alarms

 What are the Exceptions?

 CO detection shall not be required in dwelling units that do not have openings between the fuel-burning appliance or underground garage and the dwelling unit (paraphrased 915.1.4 Fuel Burning Appliance outside of dwelling units).
-If you have a central heating or hot water system that does not distribute heat via forced hot air, CO detection is not specifically required in the dwelling units, if the CO detection is installed in between the fuel-burning appliance and the dwelling units.
-You would have to have CO detection between a boiler/water heater and a dwelling unit in the common areas/mechanical rooms, and any garages.
+If you have a central heating or hot water system that does not distribute heat via forced hot air, CO detection is not specifically required in the dwelling units if the CO detection is installed in between the fuel-burning appliance and the dwelling units and on the ceiling of the mechanical room where the gas-fired equipment is located.

-As always, you should follow your local codes and make sure that you follow the standard which is more stringent; HUD’s standards do not supersede local codes, or vice-versa.
+As always, you should follow your local codes and ensure that you follow the more stringent standard; HUD’s standards do not supersede local codes or vice-versa.